- The InterTiki feature allows different Tikis to communicate user data with each other.

 IMPORTANT: On your client machine (machine that will request auth from the master server) you MUST have set the Authentication Type to "Web Server" on the Log In admin control page or InterTiki will not work.

-In Tiki 3.0, it is useful to start by first entering the InterTiki Server fields first.
+It is useful to start by first entering the InterTiki Server fields first.

 The InterTiki Server fields are for defining for every master server you want to have access to from this client